 Benefit from high-quality sessions with other PGCE students at the university where research-informed practice and theoretical underpinning of classroom practice will be shared and critiqued.

-Benefit from a dedicated School Direct team to offer support throughout the training year and beyond with many trainees remaining with Delta for their ECT induction (Early Career Teacher).
+Benefit from a dedicated School Direct team to offer support throughout the training year and beyond with many trainees remaining with Delta for their ECT year (Early Career Teacher).

 First placements are confirmed at or before the Delta School Direct Induction which, takes place towards the end of the Summer Term (late June / early July).